ding-lab/LR_SV_pipe/README.md

-# A pipeline for calling SVs from long-read sequencing data
+# A pipeline for calling SVs from long-read sequencing data (deprecated)

 This pipeline is designed for calling somatic structural and small variants from long-read sequencing data (e.g. Pacbio-HiFi and Ont).
 It works on LSF job scheduler and can run multiple jobs in parallel.